Cody Rhodes: Independent circuit (2016–2018)

-On October 6, 2016, he made his debut with What Culture Pro Wrestling (WCPW) at the iPPV Refuse to Lose under the ring name Cody Rhodes, defeating Doug Williams.
-The following day at the 14th episode of Loaded, Rhodes unsuccessfully challenged Joseph Conners for the WCPW Championship.
-Rhodes faced Kurt Angle at True Legacy in a losing effort.
-After the match, Rhodes issued a challenge to El Ligero for the WCPW Internet Championship, which Ligero accepted.
-On November 30 at Delete WCPW, Rhodes defeated El Ligero for the WCPW Internet Championship and retained his GFW NEX*GEN Championship at the same time in a title for title match.

-On April 29, 2017, at No Regrets, Rhodes lost the WCPW Internet Championship to Gabriel Kidd in a triple threat match also involving Joe Hendry.
-Later that night, Rhodes took part in a battle royal for the WCPW Championship but was eliminated by Joe Coffey.
-The following day, Rhodes defeated former WCPW Champion Drew Galloway in his final match with WCPW.
+Rhodes wrestled for the Northeast Wrestling promotion, most notably facing Kurt Angle in a Steel Cage match.
+He also participated in Pro Wrestling Guerrilla's Battle of Los Angeles tournament, where he Rhodes was eliminated from the tournament in the quarterfinals by eventual winner Marty Scurll.
+He also won the Global Force Wrestling' GFW NEX*GEN Championship when he defeated Sonjay Dutt.

 In May 2017, Dave Meltzer suggested that an independent wrestling show would be unable to sell out a ten thousand seat arena in the United States.
 Rhodes, along with The Young Bucks, challenged the idea by planning a show specifically for the purposes of drawing ten thousand fans.
 In May 2018, it was announced that the show would be named All In.
 On May 13, 2018, tickets to "All In" sold out in 30 minutes.
 At the event on September 1, Cody defeated Nick Aldis to win the NWA World Heavyweight Championship.
 Cody lost the championship back to Aldis in a two-out-of-three falls match at the NWA 70th Anniversary Show on October 21.